LuvArora-coder/Cluster-Based-Map-For-Ship-Tracking/README.md

 The only file required now is GEO DATA which has latitude, longitude, mmsi and geo hash.

-To represent the data i have used Tableau 2021.1 (Download link:https://www.tableau.com/products/desktop/download) It is simple process for installation.
+To represent the data i have used Tableau 2021.1 (Download link:https://www.tableau.com/products/desktop/download)

+It is simple process for installation.
 You can refer to this video for installation of tableau - https://www.youtube.com/watch?v=U5Jt2psRXXQ

-To connect our data with tableau we need to install Cdata ODBC Drivers (link:https://www.cdata.com/drivers/redis/odbc) These drivers are used to connect our redis database with tableau but as we are using filtered data we can directly connect tableau with out excel file(GEODATA.xlss)
+To connect our data with tableau we need to install Cdata ODBC Drivers (link:https://www.cdata.com/drivers/redis/odbc)

+These drivers are used to connect our redis database with tableau but as we are using filtered data we can directly connect tableau with out excel file(GEODATA.xlsx)